MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-K-Application-Procedures-Contracts-Part-D-plan-sponsors/section-423.503.md

 (iii) If CMS does not receive a revised application within 10 days from the date of the notice, or if after timely submission of a revised application, CMS still finds the applicant does not appear qualified to contract as a Part D plan sponsor or has not provided enough information to allow CMS to evaluate the application, CMS denies the application.

 (3) Denial of application.
-If CMS denies the application, it gives written notice to the applicant indicating -
+If CMS denies the application, it gives written notice to the applicant indicating—

 (i) That the applicant is not qualified to contract as a Part D sponsor under Part D of title XVIII of the Act;